Rhinoplasty For Men in Fort Lauderdale, FL

 Male rhinoplasty procedures vary greatly based on the patient’s particular wants and needs.
 Your surgeon at the Weston Center For Plastic Surgery, will work intimately with each patient to tailor a procedure that best addresses individual concerns and problem areas, so as to attain the patient’s desired results.
 Rhinoplasty surgery usually lasts between one to two hours.
 Following the procedure, a splint may be placed to help your nose keep its new shape for a few days.

 The rhinoplasty procedure can be performed in a variety of ways, depending on each patient’s particular requirements.
 Nose reconstruction surgery can be performed under local or general anesthesia, and a surgical incision will be made either inside the nose (closed rhinoplasty) or under the tip (open rhinoplasty).
 After the incisions are made, the doctor will proceed to separate the skin from the bone and cartilage in order to reshape the structure of your nose or nostrils.
 Once the desired shape or structure is achieved, the skin is reattached, and the incisions are closed.
 Soft, absorbent packaging may be applied inside the nose to offer additional support.

 What is the Cost of Male Rhinoplasty?

 If your rhinoplasty procedure is necessary to correct a structural defect, the cost may be covered by your health insurance.
 The cost for rhinoplasty will vary from patient to patient, depending on your specific needs.
-Dr. Schwartz offers financing options.
+We also offer financing options.

 What Should I Do Next?

 Men in the Fort Lauderdale and Broward County interested in rhinoplasty should contact the Weston Center for Plastic Surgery.
-Schedule your complimentary consultation with plastic surgeons Nathan Eberle, M.D., D.D.S., and Barry Schwartz M.D., F.A.C.S. today.
+Schedule your complimentary consultation with plastic surgeon Nathan Eberle, M.D., D.D.S., and today.